What Is a Quantum Meruit Claim? (2020 Update)

-- The contract no longer exists because the contract becomes enforceable because it is void, voidable or frustrated.
+- The contract no longer exists because the contract becomes unenforceable because it is void, voidable or frustrated

-- Either party has terminated the contract, however, some work that is compensatable has already been performed.
+- Either party has terminated the contract, however, some work has already been performed

 What Is a Reasonable Sum for a Quantum Meruit Claim?

 As mentioned earlier, a quantum meruit claim will enable you to be paid for your work.
-Evidence of costs done by you to undertake the work and analogous work under other contracts you have performed can form the basis of the ‘reasonable sum’ that you charge.
+Evidence of costs accumulated by undertaking the work and analogous work under other contracts you have performed can form the basis of the ‘reasonable sum’ that you charge.
 If you go to court, the court will consider the following factors in determining the ‘reasonable sum’ for you to be able to claim:

 - What the ‘commercial value’ of the work you undertook.